doctrine/DoctrineFixturesBundle/Resources/doc/index.rst

-As you can see, all you need to do is add :class:`Symfony\\Component\\DependencyInjection\\ContainerAwareInterface` to the class and then create a new :method:`Symfony\\Component\\DependencyInjection\\ContainerInterface::setContainer` method that implements that interface.
+As you can see, all you need to do is add :class:`Symfony\\Component\\DependencyInjection\\ContainerAwareInterface` to the class and then create a new :method:`Symfony\\Component\\DependencyInjection\\ContainerInterface::setContainer` method that is required by that interface.
 Before the fixture is executed, Symfony will call the :method:`Symfony\\Component\\DependencyInjection\\ContainerInterface::setContainer` method automatically.
 As long as you store the container as a property in the class (as shown above), you can access it in the ``load()`` method.